uclaacm/teach-la-react-starter-barebones/README.md

 Want to make a change?
 Great!
 Here are the steps:

-1. Either make a new branch or a fork of this repository. `master` is a protected branch, **so you cannot push to it**.
+1. Either make a new branch or a fork of this repository. `main` is a protected branch, **so you cannot push to it**.
 2. Follow the instructions in "Development Setup" above.
 If you're on a fork, replace the URL with the fork's URL; if you're on a different branch, check it out using `git checkout`.
 3. Make your changes!
 4. **Before you push**, make sure your app builds with `npm run build`.
 If there are any errors, our CI/CD service will **reject your build**.
 5. Once you're ready, stage and commit your changes!
 6. Make a [pull request](https://github.com/uclaacm/YOUR_PROJECT_URL_HERE/pulls) with your changes, and let someone on the dev team know.
 Netlify has a neat feature called "Deploy Previews" that give you a link to preview your changes; [see the blog post](https://www.netlify.com/blog/2016/07/20/introducing-deploy-previews-in-netlify/) for more info!
-7. If your code passes code review, we'll merge it into `master`.
+7. If your code passes code review, we'll merge it into `main`.
 Congratulations!
 If you'd like, it's now safe to delete your branch/fork.

 ## Licensing & Attribution